zubidlo/network_distributed_systems_assignment_2/README.md

 HOWTO:
-download and then run "0_compile_all.bat" after compilation run "1_run_ChatServer.bat" when server starts it outputs it's rmiURI in console when server is running you can start any number of clients with "2_run_ChatClient.bat" assuming that you edited rmiURI argument in it
+..*download and then run "0_compile_all.bat"
+..*after compilation run "1_run_ChatServer.bat" ..*when server starts it outputs it's rmiURI in console ..*when server is running you can start any number of clients with "2_run_ChatClient.bat" assuming that you edited rmiURI argument in it